 - If what you are doing is NOT working, STOP.
 Back off, decide what to do differently and try again

-The Monogram Club is a person-centered care strategy in which programming is offered based on wellness needs, wants and abilities.
-Staggered in two tiers, Classic and Heritage, this approach provides appropriate opportunities for all residents to achieve whole person wellness throughout each day.
-Just as a monogram is unique to that individual, our programming is based on each individual resident and is focused on the dimensions of wellness.
+To explain, the Monogram Club is a person-centered care strategy in which programming is offered based on wellness needs, wants, and abilities.
+Staggered in two tiers, Classic and Heritage, this approach provides appropriate opportunities for all residents to achieve whole-person wellness throughout each day.
+In like manner, the monogram provides a unique to that individual.
+Our programming is based on each resident and focuses on the dimensions of wellness.

-While our Memory Care Director and Wise and Well leader are tasked with group programs, it is every associate’s job to ensure residents are provided appropriate opportunities to have purpose.
-This is accomplished with the Montessori approach to programming.
-The Montessori approach focuses on what a resident CAN do and provides those opportunities throughout the day based on when the resident wants and needs to be purposeful and active.
-This approach, when done well, has been proven to significantly reduce falls, reduce use of call bells, reduce psychotropic drug use plus it makes everyone in the memory care neighborhood happier.
+That is to say, it’s every associate’s job to ensure residents get provided appropriate opportunities to have a purpose.
+They are accomplished by using the Montessori approach to programming.
+The Montessori approach focuses on what a resident can provides those opportunities throughout the day based on the resident wishes to be purposeful and active.
+This approach has proven to significantly reduce falls, reduce call bells, reduce psychotropic drug use, and make everyone in the memory care neighborhood happier.

-The prepared environment is designed to facilitate maximum independence and exploration by all members of the community.
-Hands-on adult activities and materials are accessible to elders twenty-four hours a day.
-The community is considered their home, and every effort is made to remove staff supplies and medical equipment from the community spaces.
+Meanwhile, prepared environments embody carefully designed to facilitate maximum independence and exploration by all community members.
+In addition, hands-on adult activities and materials are accessible to elders twenty-four hours a day.
+The community is considered their home, and every effort to remove staff supplies and medical equipment from the community spaces.

 Freedom of Movement

-Older adults choose where to sit and what to work on, with guidance or assistance as needed from trained care partners.
-They are encouraged to move about the environment rather than remaining seated or in one place all day.
-This helps elders to maintain balance, fine and gross motor skills, and overall healthy functioning of the body’s systems.
+Another key point, older adults choose where to sit and what to work on, with guidance or assistance as needed from trained care partners.
+Residentsare encouraged to move about the environment rather than, remaining seated in one place thoughout, there day.
+This helps elders to maintain balance, motor skills along with, overall healthy functioning of the body’s systems.

-Older adults work with both specially-designed materials and everyday household items.
-Activities are hands-on and often involve movement and sensory stimulation.
-Each activity has multiple purposes.
-These may include strengthening gross or fine motor skills, maintaining hand-eye coordination, developing sustained attention
+Older adults work with both specially designed materials and everyday household items.
+Another critical point, activities are hands-on and often involve movement and sensory stimulation.
+Each activity has multiple purposes.on a task, or providing sensory stimulation.

-Montessori philosophy observes that after a period of intense concentration, working with materials that fully engage their interest, individuals are not exhausted but emerge refreshed and contented.
-So caregivers do not interrupt their concentration when engaged in meaningful activity and only offer assistance when it is needed.
+Montessori philosophy observes that individuals furthermore, not exhausted but emerge refreshed as well as, contented after intense concentration, working with materials that fully engage their interest.
+Otherwise, caregivers do not interrupt their concentration when engaged in meaningful activity and only offer assistance when needed.

 Mixed Abilities of Individuals

-Older adults of different abilities work together, form friendships, and help each other in a supportive community.
-Peer collaboration is encouraged; they share their strengths with others who need more support in those areas.
+Altogether, older adults of different abilities work together, form friendships, and help each other in a supportive community.
+In conclusion, peer collaboration is encouraged; they share their strengths with others who need more support in those areas.

 Key components source: Montessori Developmental Principles to Support the Needs of the Elderly, AMI Journal 2020